Proven-Paradox/shaper-system/Handbook.md

 #### Serene Health
 Your heart powers your body more than your muscles.
 You may use Heart in place of Strength when determining your HP.

-#### Soul Well
-You can tap the power of your spirit to sustain your spells.
-You may use your Soul in place of Toughness to determine your HP.

 ------------
 # Chapter 9: Utilities
 Broadly, Utilities are things your character can do that are not related to combat.
 There is no limit to the number of Utilities a character can have.